 - Large intestine: over 33,000 species, mostly Bacteroides thetaiotaomicron

-The microbes in the body have a total weight of about three pounds, similar to the brain.
-No wonder this large colony is called a “second brain.”
-Humans are basically walking colonies of trillions of microorganisms, all living in an amazingly complex symbiosis with our body.
-Each microorganism species interact with countless processes in the body.
+The total weight of all microbes in the body is about three pounds (1.4 kg), similar to the weight of the brain.
+No wonder this large colony is sometimes called the body’s “second brain.”
+Therefore, humans are basically walking colonies of trillions of microorganisms, all living in an amazingly complex symbiosis with our body.
+Each species interact with countless processes in the body.

-Therefore, probiotic bacteria are one part of a much greater community in the body.
-But because they are so talkative, benefits of probiotics include the entire body.
-The fact that gut bacteria make up 80% of the immune system shows how essential they are for our well-being!
+As you can see, probiotic bacteria are one part of a much greater community of microorganisms in the body.
+But because probiotics are talkative, they benefit the entire body.
+The fact that gut bacteria make up 80% of our immune system shows how essential they are for our well-being!

 - Ideally, we should have 85% good bacteria and 15% of the bad to keep the right balance

-However, this balance can easily be disturbed.
-Chemicals, toxins, harmful ingredients in medication, body care products, food, water, and stress can create imbalances where some bacteria species start to multiply uncontrolled causing a range of symptoms.
-Another common cause is antibiotics and other strong medication that can devastate the good bacteria in the digestive tract.
-The benefits of consuming probiotics include preventing and counteracting such imbalances.
+However, this balance is easily disturbed.
+Chemicals, toxins, harmful ingredients in medication, body care products, food, water, and stress can create imbalances.
+Some bacteria species can start to multiply uncontrolled causing a range of symptoms.
+Antibiotics and other strong drugs can devastate the good bacteria in the digestive tract.
+A huge benefit of probiotics is that they prevent and counteract such imbalances.

 Benefits of probiotics